 The student will receive individual supervision from a designated full time recreation therapist who is currently certified by NCTRC.
 This therapist will meet with the student weekly for supervision throughout the internship.
 Supervision will also occur through on-the-spot feedback and discussion by recreation therapy staff after groups, following assessments, and after treatment team meetings.
-Currently, two full time CTRS’s make up the staff.

 The intern will be required during the internship to prepare and complete a special project benefiting Recreation Therapy.
 Staff will work with the student on identifying an appropriate project.

 Stipends are not offered for internships, and housing is not provided for interns.
 MUSC's Student Wellness Center does provide some assistance to students in locating apartments and/or roommates.

 There are several requirements for application for internship positions: